ankihg/weather-report/README.md

 owmApiKey=abc123
 ```

-Then to serve the project locally run `npm run dev` and visit `localhost:3000`
+Make sure you `npm install`, then to serve the project locally run `npm run dev` and visit `localhost:3000`

 The project will use ports `3000` and `3001`